 Written By |

-TERESE MASON PIERRE is a writer and editor whose work has appeared in The Walrus, ROOM, Brick, Quill & Quire, Uncanny, and Fantasy Magazine, among others.
-Her work has been a finalist for the bpNichol Chapbook Award, Best of the Net, the Ignyte Award, and the Aurora Award.
-She is a winner of the Writers’ Trust Journey Prize, and was named a Writers’ Trust Rising Star in 2023.
-She is the author of the chapbooks Surface Area (Anstruther Press, 2019), and Manifest (Gap Riot Press, 2020).
-Terese lives and works in Toronto, Canada. |
+TERESE MASON PIERRE (she/her) is a writer, poet, and editor whose work has appeared in the Walrus, ROOM, Brick, Quill & Quire, Uncanny, and Year’s Best Canadian Fantasy and Science Fiction.
+Her work has been nominated for the bpNichol Chapbook Award, Best of the Net, the Aurora Award, the Rhysling Award, and the Ignyte Award.
+She is one of ten winners of the Writers’ Trust Journey Prize and was named a Writers’ Trust Rising Star.
+Terese is the chief programming officer at Augur, a speculative arts nonprofit, and co-director of AugurCon, Augur’s biennial speculative arts conference.
+Terese lives in Toronto. |

 Written By |

-TERESE MASON PIERRE is a writer and editor whose work has appeared in The Walrus, ROOM, Brick, Quill & Quire, Uncanny, and Fantasy Magazine, among others.
-Her work has been a finalist for the bpNichol Chapbook Award, Best of the Net, the Ignyte Award, and the Aurora Award.
-She is a winner of the Writers’ Trust Journey Prize, and was named a Writers’ Trust Rising Star in 2023.
-She is the author of the chapbooks Surface Area (Anstruther Press, 2019), and Manifest (Gap Riot Press, 2020).
-Terese lives and works in Toronto, Canada. |
+TERESE MASON PIERRE (she/her) is a writer, poet, and editor whose work has appeared in the Walrus, ROOM, Brick, Quill & Quire, Uncanny, and Year’s Best Canadian Fantasy and Science Fiction.
+Her work has been nominated for the bpNichol Chapbook Award, Best of the Net, the Aurora Award, the Rhysling Award, and the Ignyte Award.
+She is one of ten winners of the Writers’ Trust Journey Prize and was named a Writers’ Trust Rising Star.
+Terese is the chief programming officer at Augur, a speculative arts nonprofit, and co-director of AugurCon, Augur’s biennial speculative arts conference.
+Terese lives in Toronto. |

 “Myth is aptly titled for it is as vast as the word’s implication … The diaspora is indeed everywhere because, in Mason Pierre’s thrillingly versatile language, it is as large as the cosmos and as intimate as the soul.” —Wayde Compton, author of The Outer Harbour